kubernetes-retired/service-catalog/docs/design.md

 **TODO** beef-up theses sample resource snippets

-After a `Broker` resource is created the Service Catalog Controller will receive an event indicating its addition to the datastore.
+After a `ServiceCatalogBroker` resource is created the Service Catalog Controller will receive an event indicating its addition to the datastore.
 The Controller will then query the Service Broker (at the `url` specified) for the list of available Services.
-Each Service will then have a corresponding `ServiceClass` resource created:
+Each Service will then have a corresponding `ServiceCatalogServiceClass` resource created:

     apiVersion: servicecatalog.k8s.io/v1alpha1
-    kind: ServiceClass
+    kind: ServiceCatalogServiceClass
     metadata:
       name: smallDB
       brokerName: BestDataBase